CHIACHISMILE/Matlab-MSD-analysis/README.md

 There are three methods below to measure Mean Square Displacement(MSD):

-First, MSD_auto.m using imfindcircle tool to Track the center of the cell then calculate MSD and plot.
+1. MSD_auto.m using imfindcircle tool to Track the center of the cell then calculate MSD and plot.

-Second, MSD_ImageJ_MTrack2.m using imagej preprocess the tiff image and output centers in .txt file then calculate MSD and plot.
+2. MSD_ImageJ_MTrack2.m using imagej preprocess the tiff image and output centers in .txt file then calculate MSD and plot.

-Third, MSD_manual.m because the unprecise tracking results by the two methods above, using getpts to track centers manually.
+3. MSD_manual.m because the unprecise tracking results by the two methods above, using getpts to track centers manually.

 # Demo